-- 12.34 Conventional piped drainage systems will still need to be provided throughout the development to collect and convey surface water runoff to the proposed SuDS features.
-This will be designed to adoptable standards and aligned with this, highway and ground levels will be designed such that any overland flows in excess of the capacity of the positive drainage system are routed away from all buildings and directed towards the surface water drainage features. - 12.35 For further details please refer to the Flood Risk Assessment (FRA) submitted in support of the outline application.
+- 12.34 The design of the surface water drainage system is to be discussed with officers at the detailed design stage, and it is officers aspirations that the treatment train includes a minimum of two stages before reaching an attenuation basin. - 12.35 Conventional piped drainage systems will still need to be provided throughout the development to collect and convey surface water runoff to the proposed SuDS features.
+This will be designed to adoptable standards and aligned with this, highway and ground levels will be designed such that any overland flows in excess of the capacity of the positive drainage system are routed away from all buildings and directed towards the surface water drainage features. - 12.36 For further details please refer to the Flood Risk Assessment (FRA) submitted in support of the outline application.